mulcmu/T1-pyro/custom_cables.md

 Use some heat shrink tubing to clean up/protect the usb pcb

-Green and white data lines twisted
+Green and white data lines twisted for good measure

 ### Power Cable

 The lower core board has a 5v supply that powered the original motherboard.
 There is not enough room to power the Pi via the usb connector when installed so it needs to be powered by the GPIO header.

 One side has another 5 pin 2.54 JST XH connector.
 The other side needs dupont terminals.
-A double row dupont connector 2x6 is recommended for convience and to keep from messing up the connections.
+A double row dupont connector 2x6 is recommended for convivence and to keep from messing up the connections.

-Two red wires are the 5v and two black wires are the common
+Two red wires are the 5v and two black wires are the common.

 Connections